5 Reasons Why Flea Market Vendors Fail

 - More products than you can sell

-Other ways you can be prepared include taking the time to plan out your booth display, knowing your audience, and thinking about implementing a marketing strategy for your flea market business.
+Other ways you can be prepared include taking the time to plan out your booth display, knowing your target customers, and thinking about implementing a marketing strategy for your flea market business.
 You could also read this list of 101 tips for selling at flea markets.

-4. You Don’t Learn How To Sell At A Flea Market
+4. They Don’t Learn How To Sell At A Flea Market

-To succeed at selling, you have to be good at connecting with customers.
+To succeed at selling at flea markets, you have to be good at connecting with customers.
 After all, with today’s online shopping availability, the one advantage you have is that your customers can actually connect with the seller...that’s you!
 If you don’t make connections, all the customers see are your prices, and good luck competing based on price alone.

 To make good connections, you may have to get out of your comfort zone, be personable, and start conversations.
 It may seem awkward at first, especially if you’re an introvert, but with time and practice, you’ll be able to make conversations with anyone.

-Too often at flea markets and craft shows, a customer will walk into a booth only to see the vendor head-down looking at their phone.
+Too often at flea markets and craft shows, a customer will walk into a booth only to see the vendor with their head-down looking at their phone.
 What a turn off!

-A simple smile and greeting can go a long way in making a good impression and closing sales.
+A simple smile and greeting can go a long way in making a good impression and closing sales and gaining potential return shoppers.
 Research shows that there is a strong correlation between positive business results and smiling.
 Put the phone down and smile.
 This tells a shopper that you love what you do and you are happy to be there.

 Just think, at the last pop-up market you went to, how many vendors were there selling soaps?
 What about jewelry or signs?
 Do you remember their business names or a unique differentiator about their products?

-As an employee who works in the office at the Midwest’s Largest Flea Market, I get a lot of questions from customers who are looking for “that one vendor.”
-My worst nightmare is when the shopper asks for “that one vendor who sells the clothes.”
-If the description of the products is unrecognizable, the display isn’t anything unusual, or they don’t have a memorable business name, it’s pretty difficult to help the customers find what they are looking for.
+The office at the Midwest’s Largest Flea Market here in Shipshewana, gets a lot of questions from customers who are looking for “that one vendor.”
+Our worst nightmare is when the shopper asks for “that one vendor who sells the clothes.”
+If the description of the products is unrecognizable, the display isn’t anything unusual, or they don’t have a memorable business name, it’s pretty difficult to help shoppers find what they are looking for.

-On the other hand, if someone were to ask us where to find “The lady that sells the giant underwear” or “the licorice guy” we’d know right where to send them!
+On the other hand, if someone were to ask where to find “The venor who sells Christian jewelry” or “the licorice guy” we know right where to send them!

-Finding a niche in your products can help you make more sales, become ‘THE’ vendor who customers come back to, and it will give you a competitive edge.
+Finding a niche in your products can help you make more sales.
+Become THE vendor that customers come back to, and it will give you a competitive edge.
 So, go out, start brainstorming, and get creative!